torproject/stem/docs/tutorials/to_russia_with_love.rst

 In the following example we're using stem to `start Tor <../api/process.html>`_, then reading a site through it with `SocksiPy <http://socksipy.sourceforge.net/>`_.
 This is not always reliable (some relays are lemons) so you may need to run this more than once.

-**Do not rely on the following not to leak.** Though it seems to work, DNS resolution and other edge cases might expose your real IP.
+**Do not rely on the following not to leak.** Though it seems to work there may be edge cases that expose your real IP.
 If you have a suggestion for how to improve this example then please `let me know <http://www.atagar.com/contact/>`_!

 ::